 How Long Will Onion Jam Keep?

 If you use a water canning method to seal it, then it should keep for about a year unopened in your pantry.
-I don’t preserve this onion jam recipe below, but keep it refrigerated in a glass jar.
-It last for a few months in the fridge, if I don’t eat it first!
+I don’t usually preserve it or can it, but keep it refrigerated in a glass jar.
+I find that it last for a few months in the fridge, if I don’t eat it first!

-Here in Australia, it seems to be more commonly called Onion Relish.
+It’s the same thing, just has different cultural relevance.
+Here in Australia, it seems to be more commonly called Onion Relish, although the jam version is starting to pop up.
 I think that’s from the British roots and ties to Australia, the Brits love pickling onions and such.
 You can buy Balsamic Onion Relish in any supermarket here, but I think it’s tastier and cheaper to make homemade!
+Seriously, once you see how easy this is to make, you’ll never want to pay for it again.

-You’re gonna love this Caramelized Balsamic Onion Jam, sweet and tangy.
-An easy to make this savory condiment.
+I think you’re gonna love this Caramelized Balsamic Onion Jam recipe, so rich, savory, sweet and tangy.
+An easy to make savory condiment.
 Bon Appetit! Приятного аппетита!

 Balsamic Onion Jam